EdmundBenedict/lordcephei.github.io/pages/lmfa_output.md

 variational estimate for the energy.
 In perturbation theory this differs from the exact value computed from numerical wave functions as the difference in in single-particle sum.

-The information is displayed in the following table for each _l_ that carries electrons.  **rmt** is the augmentation radius.
+The following table displays this information for each _l_ that carries electrons.  **rmt** is the augmentation radius.

 ~~~